webksde/ddev-vscode-devcontainer-drupal-template/README.md

  - https://github.com/drud/awesome-ddev
  - https://github.com/drud/ddev-contrib

+---

 # FAQ's:
 *How do I install ddev?*

 See https://ddev.readthedocs.io/en/stable/users/install/ddev-installation
 We recommend to use *brew* for all kinds of installation, as it's easy to install and update

 *How do I update dddev?*

 See above.
-For brew simply use `brew update`
+For brew simply use `brew update && brew upgrade`